 Lean Academy’s investment planning service provides expert advice and assessment to ensure that lean principles are established and maintained as part of the investment and implementation programme.

-Toyota's Lean Academy is built on a Europe-wide network of experts, all of whom have been working closely with Toyota's lean operations for several years.
+Toyota's Lean Academy is built on a Europe-wide network of experts, all of whom have been working closely with Toyota's lean manufacturing operations for several years.

 Depending on your requirements the team delivers valuable support, ranging from lean assessment and training, through to complete lean transformation programmes.